 by Fayne Frey, M.D., Board Certified Dermatologist and Author of “The Skincare Hoax: How You’re Being Tricked Into Buying Lotions, Potions & Wrinkle Cream”

-The answer to “Does formaldehyde cause cancer” is yes, and many people have concerns.
-For example, a 32 year old young mom, Erica, recently visited my office with her 3 month old daughter.
+The answer to “Does formaldehyde cause cancer?” is yes, and many people understandably have concerns.
+For example, a 32-year-old young mom, Erica, recently visited my office with her three-month-old daughter.
 Concerned about the scales on her infant’s scalp, she asked, “I tried baby shampoo but I’m afraid to continue because my friend told me baby shampoo has formaldehyde in it.”
 I hear this comment often; people talk fearfully about the poisonous ingredients in skincare products that cause cancer.
 Time to explain the facts about formaldehyde.

 People who breathe high concentrations of formaldehyde gas as an occupational hazard, such as pathologists and embalmers, do experience a slightly higher incidence of nasal cavity cancers.
 Formaldehyde isn’t the problem, though.
 Too much formaldehyde is the issue.

 As the saying goes, “Too much of a good thing, isn’t”.
 I explained to Erica that too much of just about anything is problematic.
 Alcohol is a good example; an alcoholic beverage isn’t bad for you unless you drink too much.
 Acetaminophen, the active ingredient in Tylenol, which is great for headaches, also illustrates the point well.
 Unfortunately, too much acetaminophen can cause liver failure and possibly death.

 Formaldehyde exists in every living organism.
 And all of us exhale this gas with every breath.
 Formaldehyde is also found in items like apples, pears, vegetables, meat, fish, coffee, and even alcoholic beverages.